Advanced jQuery

 - add to

-s of the existing parent ul
+lis of the existing parent ul, then when add new lis to the ul

 they will get listeners as well